acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 √ - Make login.py not required
 - Cleanout current toolkits to follow same basename conventions
 - DS4SD -> create search/display folder
-- We should have a command update toolkit
+- @future We should have a command update toolkit
-- reason not to archive toolkit at moment of `remove`?
+- @future archiving of a toolkit should happen on the moment of `remove toolkit` instead of at moment of `add toolkit`.
 -->
 > **WARNING:** This documentation page is still under construction.
 It is incomplete and may have incorrect information.